Recent Projects (2017 - present, this is not a complete list)

 (b) multi-view capturing of various expressions (c) 4K texture and normal maps.

-• Our AI-based algorithm learns a light-weighted model to animate fine-details of expressions and motions for an avatar from a smart phone.
+• 2) AIGC-based modeling, rigging animation of avatars in virtual environments.
+Our AI-based algorithm learns a light-weighted model to animate fine-details of expressions and motions for an avatar from a smart phone.
 Multimodal AIGC model is also built to animate avatars from texts subject to physcial constraints.

 animation avatar